As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 In general, a freestanding tent is more sound structurally due to the pole structure that they use.
 Unlike a trekking pole tent, the main poles on a freestanding tent don’t need the fabric to be perfectly tight to maintain stability.

-In a freestanding tent, you may stake it to give it some more anchoring to the ground as there have been times where a breeze could pick it up and carry it off, but if these fall out in the middle of the night nothing changes in the tent as it won’t collapse.
+In a freestanding tent, you may stake it to give it some more anchoring to the ground as there have been times when a breeze could pick it up and carry it off, but if these fall out in the middle of the night, nothing changes in the tent as it won’t collapse.